CeriosTesting/cypress-tables/README.md

 npm run test:open    # interactive Cypress runner
 ```

-The `demo-html` directory contains the same fixtures that ship with the Playwright tests.
+The `demo-html` directory contains the same fixtures that ship with the Cypress tests.
 Run `npm run serve` in one terminal and `npm run test` or `npm run test:open` in another to execute the suite.